multiscale/muscle3/docs/source/uncertainty_quantification.rst

 It gets its parameter values, via MUSCLE 3, from the central configuration.
 So we need a trick, and MUSCLE 3 provides one in the form of the ``muscle_settings_in`` port.
 This is a special F_INIT port that each MUSCLE 3 compute element automatically has.
-If can be connected to a port on a component that sends ``Settings`` objects.
+It can be connected to a port on a component that sends ``Settings`` objects.
 MUSCLE 3 will automatically receive these messages, and overlay the received settings on top of the base settings from the central configuration.
-When the receiving submodel then asks MUSCLE 3 for a setting it will be read from the overlay settings first.
-If it's not found there then MUSCLE 3 will fall back to the central base configuration.
+When the receiving submodel then asks MUSCLE 3 for a setting, MUSCLE 3 will look at the overlay settings first.
+If the setting is not found there, then MUSCLE 3 will fall back to the central base configuration.

 So, now our diffusion model will ask for the value of ``d`` as it did before, but this time, it will actually come from the values sent by ``qmc``, and it